 At the premier of Yoko Ono – One Woman Show at MoMA in New York City on May 14, 2015, I walked through the exhibition behind Yoko.
 I was curious as to what she would do when she passed by Painting to be Stepped On.
 Curiously, she walked around it!
 (She remembered Isamu Noguchi stepping on the original painting at her Chamber’s Street loft in 1961 with a pair of elegant Zohri slippers!) – m.b.

 © Madeline Bocaro 2016.
-No part of the materials available through madelinex.com may be copied, photocopied, reproduced, translated or reduced to any electronic medium or machine-readable form, in whole or in part, without prior written consent Madeline Bocaro.
+No part of these written materials be copied, photocopied, reproduced, translated or reduced to any electronic medium or machine-readable form, in whole or in part, without prior written consent Madeline Bocaro.
 Any other reproduction in any form without the permission of Madeline Bocaro is prohibited.
 All materials contained on this site are protected by United States copyright law and may not be reproduced, distributed, transmitted, displayed, published or broadcast without prior written permission of Madeline Bocaro.